French destroyer Mousquet: World War I

-In the early hours of 28 October 1914, the German light cruiser SMS Emden raided Triple Entente warships in the Battle of Penang.
-Mousquet was approaching the harbor when Emden fled, having torpedoed and sunk the Russian protected cruiser Zhemchug.
+In the early hours of 28 October, the German light cruiser SMS Emden raided Triple Entente warships in the Battle of Penang.
+Mousquet was approaching the harbor at George Town, Penang, when Emden fled, having torpedoed and sunk the Russian protected cruiser Zhemchug.
 Mousquet turned away from Emden when the latter opened fire, but the German vessel quickly found the range and scored at least one hit that damaged Mousquet's propulsion system.
 Mousquet returned fire with one of her guns and launched a torpedo, but both missed.
 The damage from Emden's shell quickly proved to be fatal, and once it became apparent that she was sinking by the bow, the Germans ceased firing and came close by to pick up survivors.
 Emden lowered a pair of cutters and rescued an officer and 35 men.
 Another 42 of her crew, including her captain, were killed in the sinking.
 Two days later, Emden stopped the British steamer SS Newburn and transferred the survivors to her.

+The wreck was deemed at hazard to navigation in 1969 and was scrapped in place.
+The remains of the sailors locked in the wreck were handed over to France by the Malaysian government on 20 October 1970 and transferred to New Caledonia.
+They now rest in a tomb in the naval base at Nouméa.